drjonesy/English-Piglatin__C-/README.md

 - https://gist.github.com/zachwhaley/9442902 (refer to)

 ##### main.cpp
-The only included in the main should be "VectorObject.h" The main is simply used to test output.
+The only #include in the main should be "VectorObject.h" The main is simply used to test output.
 Currently it takes in a string, converts to string vector, then to WordObj Vector, gets duplicated and conveted to piglatin vector, converts to string, converts string to lowercase, and prints the output using cout.